-Gonadotropins (injectable fertility medications) are protein hormones similar to, and with some, identical to those made in the body.
+Fertility injections are protein hormones similar to, and with some, identical to those made in the body.
 Thus, side effects are uncommon.
-The chance of multiple pregnancy (e.g. twins, triplets, etc.) if a woman conceives with gonadotropin use is significantly increased (See Multiple Pregnancy page that follows).
-Most of the side effects of these drugs are minor, involving discomfort, but not usually requiring continuing or unusual medical intervention.
+The chance of multiple pregnancy (e.g. twins, triplets, etc.) with injections is significantly increased (See Multiple Pregnancy page that follows).
+Most of the side effects of these drugs are minor, involving discomfort, but not usually requiring ongoing or unusual medical intervention.
 The manufacturers advise that rare but serious pulmonary conditions and thromboembolic (blood clot) events have been reported in conjunction with the use of ovarian stimulation medication and some patients might have a hypersensitivity (allergy) to such drugs.
 Symptoms of generalized rash, swelling or difficulty breathing should be reported immediately to your doctor.
-(See Appendix: ASRM Patient Fact Sheets)

 These drugs may occasionally cause the development of ovarian cysts (non-cancerous, fluid-filled structures in the ovaries); in rare instances these may need to be removed surgically, in which case hospitalization may be required.
-It is also possible for an ovarian cysts to rupture, causing an episode of pain.
+It is also possible for ovarian cysts to rupture, causing an episode of pain.
 Under rare circumstances, the rupture of an ovarian cyst may be associated with sudden bleeding and require surgery and/or blood transfusion(s).
 Such acute bleeding is very unusual.
 The removal of an ovarian cyst can result in the loss of an ovary, though this is uncommon.